 Why should I put my child in Intensive French?

 Intensive French is an engaging, fun and effective way to achieve spontaneous communication in French.
-It is student-centred, project-based, and works as follows:
+Student-centred and project-based, it works as follows:

-Students learn the language in a fun and stimulating environment, by exploring a number of themes related to their own interests, such as family, pets, pastimes, favourite foods, activities, etc. The pace and activities are varied.
-They work alone, in pairs or small groups, or in the whole classroom context.
+Students learn the language in a fun and stimulating environment, by exploring a number of themes related to their own experience, such as family, pets, pastimes, favourite foods, activities, etc. The pace and activities are varied.
+Students work alone, in pairs or small groups, or as a whole class.
 “Brain breaks”, songs and games are integrated in the course of the day.

 Why an Intensive semester?

 Oral communication skills are language habits, not facts to learn.
 They can only be developed by using French for genuine communication.
 At the beginning the messages are relatively simple, but over time they become more complex.
 Students need to use French a lot to develop the internal (non-conscious) grammar necessary to speak French fluently.
 Without an intensive period, spontaneous communication cannot be achieved.
 This is the reason for the five months when French is taught for at least half the school day.
 At the end of five months, students can begin to speak independently, and so the skills will not be lost.